 The application process is easy, it costs $100 to apply or transfer but there is no cost to maintain your SELCAL code.

 A number of years ago I tried to solve this math problem: how can you determine the number of possible SELCAL codes give the rules of letter selection?
 I was unable to come up with an elegant solution and asked for help on this page.
-In September of 2016, Nathan Kudlaty came to the rescue.
+In September of 2016, Nathan Kudlaty came to the rescue with an idea to solve this puzzle by using a sumation function for the first pair of letters.
 Thanks Nathan!

 Aviation Spectrum Resources, Inc. Selective Calling (SELCAL) Users Guide, 61742 Rev C, December 30, 2013, available at https://www.asri.aero